eea/art17-consultation/docs/user/source/conclusions.rst

 * The Administrator can add a conclusion only for a country member that has a report or under EU27.
 * The National expert (NAT) can add a conclusion only for the represented country or EU27 for that country
-* The European topic center (ETC) can add a conclusion only for a country member that has a report or under EU27.
+* The Assessor can add a conclusion only for a country member that has a report or under EU27.
 * Stakeholder (STK) can add a conclusion only for a country member that has a report or under EU27.

 ..
 WARNING::
-   For period 2019-2024, to set the decisions for the manual assessments that were imported automatically, the `add assessment` functionality was revoked entirely to restrict the ETC users (the assessors) to only edit existing assessments (the ones that were imported).
+   For period 2019-2024, to set the decisions for the manual assessments that were imported automatically, the `add assessment` functionality was revoked entirely to restrict the Assessor users to only edit existing assessments (the ones that were imported).
    The adding of assessments can be enabled/disabled by an `Add assessments` toggle in config.